BlueeQ/mu-acrylic-repo/README.md

 ### Sources for some measurements

-These were used for usb cut outs and stabilizers respectively, altered in some way.
+These were used for USB cut outs and stabilizers respectively, altered in some way.

 * Yuktsi's original A17 files
 * Zambumon's Lubrigante files